Muhammad-Tayyab1/aws-Pinpoint/README.md

 # aws-Pinpoint

-Using aws-Pinpoint console to create backend functionality like segments, create campaign etc
+Better option to create backend functionality like segments, create campaign by Using aws-Pinpoint console.